 Again, it will depend on the age of your kids, but if possible, get them interested in the animals and creatures outdoors, or motivate them with activities such as building a den.

-This not only teaches them from a young age to carry their own items, it motivates young children to be like the grown-ups.
+This not only teaches them from a young age to carry their own items, but it also motivates young children to be like grown-ups.

 But what about older kids?